 And then COVID-19 happened.
 His calendar quickly emptied.

-From here, Pölönen co-founded 360ED, a company developing augmented reality applications for the education sector in Myanmar.
+After MusicClock, he co-founded 360ED, a company developing augmented reality applications for the education sector in Myanmar.

 His most recent focus, that of a public speaker, has been about sharing the various insights and learnings he has gleaned from his rapidly accumulating experience.
 And now the world is gripped by COVID-19.
-The future of encounters, human aspects counterbalancing technological advancements, disruption, the changes exponential growth is bringing – how does this all look through the current lens of the pandemic?
+The future of encounters, human aspects counterbalancing technological advancements, disruption, the changes exponential growth is bringing – how does this all look through the lens of the pandemic?

-First things first: your book has been a huge success in Finland.
+First things first: your first book has been a huge success in Finland.
 Where did you get the idea for it?

 There is so much hype around technologies and how they affect the future of mankind.
 There is nothing wrong with this and I find this kind of reasoning interesting as well, but what I find even more essential is to think about the elements that do not change.
 I like to encourage people to think about things that will be the same 30 years from now.
 It is seemingly difficult, as it needs a completely different kind of reflection, but finding these kinds of constant aspects in life is extremely valuable especially now, when uncertainty is gaining ground.